austinsw/Telegram-Flood-Bot/README.md

 ## messages.csv

 Can use Excel to type the messages and save as .csv format after completion.
 Each line represents one message.
 The delimiter is `|` since in a conversation, `,` is usually used.
+So try **NOT** to include `|` in the file.

 Change the file name here and the file name in the code accordingly.